bodo-ai/Bodo/docs/source/installation_and_setup/ipyparallel.rst

 Run the following code to verify that your IPyParallel cluster is set up correctly::

     %%px
-    from mpi4py import MPI
+    import bodo
-    comm = MPI.COMM_WORLD
-    print(f"Hello World from rank {comm.Get_rank()}. total ranks={comm.Get_size()}")
+    print(f"Hello World from rank {bodo.get_rank()}.
+Total ranks={bodo.get_size()}")

 The correct output is::

-    Hello World from rank 0. total ranks=N
+    Hello World from rank 0.
+Total ranks=N
-    Hello World from rank 1. total ranks=N
+    Hello World from rank 1.
+Total ranks=N
     ...
-    Hello World from rank N-1. total ranks=N
+    Hello World from rank N-1.
+Total ranks=N

-Where N is the minimum of the number of cores on your machine, and 8.
+Where N is the minimum of the number of cores on your machine and 8.

 .. _quickstart_multiple_hosts:

 Running on multiple hosts
 -------------------------

-To start an IPyParallel cluster across multiple hosts, you need to do the following:
+To start an IPyParallel cluster across multiple hosts:

 - Install IPyParallel and Bodo on all hosts::

-    conda install bodo ipyparallel=8 -c bodo.ai -c conda-forge
+    conda install bodo ipyparallel=8.1 -c bodo.ai -c conda-forge

 - Install JupyterLab on one of the hosts.
 Let's call it the controller node::